vemarajusaikrishna/hld/distributed/queue/readme.txt

 Consume message:Aconsumer should able to consume a message.
 Queueing : Messages should be able to queueing of messages to handle high concurrency
-Routing: messages should be routed to correct consumer Acknowledgement:Consumer able to acknowlwdge the message delivery to prevent message loss Message Delivery:should follow semantics like at least once , at most once delivery,exactly once Message Failure : retry the message delivery
+Routing: messages should be routed to correct consumer Acknowledgement:Consumer able to acknowlwdge the message delivery to prevent message loss or confirm delivery Message Delivery:should follow semantics like at least once , at most once delivery,exactly once Message Failure : retry the message delivery
-Message recovery: configure one dead letter queue for this.
+Message recovery: Use WAL file for message recovery.
 Ordering:Priorty,FIFO